librenms/librenms/doc/Extensions/Applications.md

 4: Restart snmpd on your host

-5: Install the Nagios check check_postgres.pl on your system.
+5: Install the Nagios check check_postgres.pl on your system: https://github.com/bucardo/check_postgres

 6: Verify the path to check_postgres.pl in /etc/snmp/postgres is correct.